chimera-linux/chimera-linux.github.io/_docs/installation/encrypted.md

 1. The EFI system partition
 2. The `/boot` Linux partition of a desired size and filesystem (e.g. `ext4`)
-3. A Linux partition that covers the rest of the spcae
+3. A Linux partition that covers the rest of the space

 Adjust this to whatever your computer uses.
 For example a BIOS or OpenPOWER system would have only two partitions here and so on.